-filter-redirector on netdev netdevid,redirect filter's net packet to chardev chardevid,and redirect indev's packet to filter.if it has the vnet_hdr_support flag, filter-redirector will redirect packet with vnet_hdr_len.
+filter-redirector on netdev netdevid, redirect filter's net packet to chardev chardevid, and redirect indev's packet to filter.if it has the vnet_hdr_support flag, filter-redirector will redirect packet with vnet_hdr_len.
 Create a filter-redirector we need to differ outdev id from indev id, id can not be the same. we can just use indev or outdev, but at least one of indev or outdev need to be specified.

-rewriter,id=id,netdev=netdevid,queue=all|rx|tx,[vnet_hdr_support]

-Filter-rewriter is a part of COLO project.
-It will rewrite tcp packet to secondary from primary to keep secondary tcp connection, and rewrite tcp packet to primary from secondary make tcp packet can be handled by client.
-If it has the vnet_hdr_support flag, we can parse packet with vnet header.
+rewriter,id=id,netdev=netdevid,queue=all|rx|tx,[vnet_hdr_support] Filter-rewriter is a part of COLO project.It will rewrite tcp packet to secondary from primary to keep secondary tcp connection,and rewrite tcp packet to primary from secondary make tcp packet can be handled by client.if it has the vnet_hdr_support flag, we can parse packet with vnet header.

-usage: colo secondary: -object filter-redirector,id=f1,netdev=hn0,queue=tx,indev=red-object filter-redirector,id=f2,netdev=hn0,queue=rx,outdev=red1-object filter-rewriter,id=rew0,netdev=hn0,queue=all
+usage: colo secondary: -object filter-redirector,id=f1,netdev=hn0,queue=tx,indev=red -object filter-redirector,id=f2,netdev=hn0,queue=rx,outdev=red1 -object filter-rewriter,id=rew0,netdev=hn0,queue=all

--object filter-dump,id=id,netdev=dev[,file=filename][,maxlen=len]

-Dump the network traffic on netdev dev to the file specified by filename.
+-object filter-dump, id=id, netdev=dev[,file=filename][,maxlen=len] Dump the network traffic on netdev dev to the file specified by filename.
 At most len bytes (64k by default) per packet are stored.

-The file format is libpcap, so it can be analyzed with tools such as tepdump or Wireshark.
+The file format is libpcap, so it can be analyzed with tools such as tcpdump or Wireshark.

+'''

--object colo-compare,id=id,primary_in=chardevid,secondary in=chardevid,outdev=chardevid[,vnet_hdr_support]
+-object colo-compare,id=id,primary_in=chardevid,secondary

+in=chardevid,outdev=chardevid,iothread=id[,vnet_hdr

+support][,notify_dev=id]

+'''

 Colo-compare gets packet from primary_inchardevid and secondary_inchardevid, than compare primary packet with secondary packet.
-If the packets are same, we will output primary packet to outdevchardevid, else we will notify colo-frame do checkpoint and send primary packet to outdevchardevid. if it has the vnet_hdr_support flag, colo compare will send/recv packet with vnet_hdr_len.
+If the packets are same, we will output primary packet to outdevchardevid, else we will notify colo-frame do checkpoint and send primary packet to outdevchardevid.
+In order to improve efficiency, we need to put the task of comparison in another thread.
+If it has the vnet_hdr_support flag, colo compare will send/recv packet with vnet_hdr_len.
+If you want to use Xen COLO, will need the notify_dev to notify Xen colo-frame to do checkpoint.